dimagi/commcare-hq/docs/migrations.rst

 2. Wait until this code has been deployed to all relevant environments.
 3. Remove the column/field/function/view from the database.

+Step #2 isn't reasonable to expect of external parties locally hosting HQ.
+For more on making migrations manageable for all users of HQ, see the "Auto-Managed Migration Pattern" link below.

 It's generally not enough to remove these at the same time because any old processes could still reference the to be deleted entity.